medic/cht-gateway/README.md

 Status           | Description
 -----------------|-------------------
-PENDING | The message has been sent to the gateways network SENT | The message has been sent to the recipients network DELIVERED | The message has been received by the recipients phone FAILED | The delivery has failed and will not be retried
+PENDING | The message has been sent to the gateway's network SENT | The message has been sent to the recipient's network DELIVERED | The message has been received by the recipient's phone FAILED | The delivery has failed and will not be retried

 ### Response